 A nice vegetarian alternative to regular Bolognese, this Lentil Ragu recipe is full of healthy goodness your little ones will love.
 Serve with pasta shapes like Fusilli or Penne for a tasty baby led weaning snack.

 This Vegetable and Lentil Puree recipe is a great way of introducing iron into your child’s diet and it remains a firm favourite in my house.
 Easy to prepare, you can blend for younger babies or leave it as it is for babies who can handle texture.

 Creamy and delicious, this Hidden Veg Risotto is a great way of sneaking in some extra vegetables into your little one’s diet.
 Simply adjust for your weaning tot by blending to the desired consistency.

 Pea and Prawn Risotto

 A warm and filling meal, this Chicken Casserole is perfect for the whole family.
-It can be blended up and served in our Starter Weaning Set for your tiny tot to ensure they have the right portion size for their age.
+It can be blended up and served to your baby from six months.
+Alternatively mash and shred the meat.

 Ready in just 20 minutes, this Seafood Paella recipe is perfect to introduce fish to your baby.
 Adding fish to your baby at least twice a week will ensure they go onto eat it regularly from 1 years of age.